 What is Cognitive Behavioural Therapy?

-Cognitive Behavioural Therapy is an approach to therapy that challenges the intimate and reactionary relationship between our thoughts, emotions and behaviours.
-It works by helping people to focus on their thoughts, beliefs and attitudes that may be negative or irrational, and how these relate to behaviours and emotional problems.
+Cognitive Behavioural Therapy (CBT) is an approach to therapy that challenges the intimate and reactionary relationship between our thoughts, emotions and behaviours.
+CBT helps us to focus on thoughts, beliefs and attitudes that may be negative or irrational.
+An awareness of these thoughts will help us understand how they relate to behaviours and emotional problems.

-The goal of CBT therapists and counsellors is to introduce healthy and positive ways of thinking, which consequently improves the way we feel and behave.
+The goal of CBT counsellors is to introduce healthy and positive ways of thinking.
+Ultimately, the goal is to feel better and behave in healthier ways.

 We are the sum of our experiences

-The way that we react to the events in our lives is a function of a number of factors: from our childhood experiences, our interactions with our primary caregivers – our parents, teachers, friends, extended family, to our early adult years, our romantic relationships, our work life, etc. Our response to any situation is informed by everything that we’ve ever learned.
+The way we react to the events in our lives is a function of a number of factors.
+These include our childhood experiences, especially our relationships with our primary caregivers.
+Additionally, our early adult years, our romantic relationships and our introduction to work life influences the way we think.
+Our response to any situation is informed by everything that we’ve ever learned or experienced.

 In other words, today we are the sum of all our experiences.